bjarneo/tema/README.md

 ```

 When you set a wallpaper through Tēma, it will:
-1. Generate colors with pywal16
+1. Generate colors with pywal
 2. Process all template files with the new colors
 3. Update both standard config locations AND the current Omarchy theme
 4. Apply the new theme system-wide